Have you been charged with ‘extortion with threat to kill’?

 If you have been charged with an extortion offence, you may have a valid defence, such as acting under duress or mistake of fact.

 Extortion with threat to kill is liable to a maximum penalty of 15 years imprisonment (or level 4 imprisonment).
 However, maximum penalties are reserved for the worst cases, such as if an offence is especially cruel, carefully planned, or motivated by prejudice and hatred (see the Sentencing Advisory Council).

 ‘Extortion with threat to kill’, and ‘extortion with threat to destroy property’ are also subject to the automatic forfeiture scheme in which a court may be required to impose a confiscation order in addition to sentence.

 Where will my case be heard?

-Extortion With Threats to Kill cases can be heard in either the Magistrates Court, County Court or Supreme Court depending on whether it is with other charges.
+Extortion with threat to kill cases can be heard in either the Magistrates Court, County Court or Supreme Court, depending on whether the offence is combined with other charges.

 Questions to consider

-Do you have a defence?
+- Do you have a defence?

-If you are pleading guilty, what can you do to minimise your sentence?
+- If you are pleading guilty, what can you do to minimise your sentence?